tbocek/tomtp/Readme.md

 title: "TomTP Payload Packet"
 ---
 packet-beta
-0-3: "StreamSn ACKs (0-15)"
+0-4: "StreamSn ACKs (0-31)"
-4: "CLS"
-5: "CLC"
-6: "FIL"
+5-6: 00: nothing, 01: "CLS", 10: "CLC", 11: "PEP"
 7: "S/R"
-8-87: "Optional ACKs: RCV_WND_SIZE (32bit), 1-15 x (StreamId 32bit, StreamOffset 48bit, AckLen 16bit) (var)"
+8-87: "Optional ACKs: RCV_WND_SIZE (32bit), 1-31 x (StreamId 32bit, StreamOffset 32bit, Len 16bit) (var)"
-88-103: "Optional Filler (bit 6): 16bit length, Filler (var)"
+104-359: "Optional Public Key Ephemeral for rollover (PEP): 256bit"
-104-183: "Optional Data: StreamId 32bit, StreamOffset 48bit, Data (var)"
+360-439: "Optional Data: StreamId 32bit, StreamOffset 32bit, Len 16bit, Data (var)"
 ```

-Bit 4 is close stream, bit 5 is close connection, bit 6 indicates if there is a filler.
-Bits 0-3 can have up to 15
+(CLS: close stream flag, CLC: close connection flag, S/R: indicates sender or receiver)
-StreamSn that can be acknowledged, 0 means, no ACKs.
+Bits 0-3 can have up to 15 StreamSn that can be acknowledged, 0 means, no ACKs.
+StreamId MaxUint32 is used for filler.

+We could use the conn sequence number for the acknowledgement, but then we would have another indirection in snd.go and
+adding complexity.
+Instead of 10 bytes, we could only use 6 bytes, but this is not worth the extra effort.

 ### Overhead
 - **Total Overhead for Data Packets:**
-  39+6 bytes (for a 1400-byte packet, this results in an overhead of ~3.2%).
+  double encrypted sn: 39+11 bytes (for a 1400-byte packet, this results in an overhead of ~3.5%).
+  random data: 57+11 (for a 1400-byte packet, this results in an overhead of ~4.8%).

 ### Communication States